BBC Alba: Operation

 BBC Alba is broadcast for up to seven hours a day in the United Kingdom on satellite platforms Sky and Freesat, cable provider Virgin Media and on digital terrestrial provider Freeview in Scotland only.
 BBC Alba simulcasts the BBC's Gaelic-language radio service BBC Radio nan Gàidheal as well during the day after midnight (1am on Saturday night), which in turn simulcasts BBC Radio Scotland overnight.
-Programmes are also available to watch on the Internet live through services including the BBC iPlayer and some programmes are available for 30 days after broadcast on this service and on catch up services of some other services.
-Unlike BBC Three and BBC Four.
-BBC Alba is an evenings only channel that doesn't start broadcasting at 7pm and doesn't timeshare with other channels.
-On 8 September, 2022.
-BBC Alba had to pause programming at around 6:30pm due to the death of Her Majesty Queen Elizabeth II.
+Programmes are also available to watch on the Internet live through services including the BBC iPlayer and some programmes are available for 30 days (or more) after broadcast on this service and on catch-up services of some other services.
+Unlike BBC Three and BBC Four, BBC Alba is an evenings-only channel that does not start broadcasting until 7 pm and does not timeshare with other channels, except on Freeview, where Radio 1, Radio 2, Radio 3, Radio nan Gàidheal and World Service all go off air in Scotland on Freeview whenever BBC Alba is broadcasting.
+On 8 September 2022, BBC Alba had to pause programming at around 6:30pm due to the death of Queen Elizabeth II.
 Normal programming resumed the following day at 7pm.

-The channel is financed from the BBC Scotland budget and by MG Alba, which itself is financed by the Scottish Government and UK Government.
-The BBC spent £8 million on the channel, of which £5 million was used for programming, in 2011/12 MG Alba applies the majority of its budget (£12.4 million in 2008/09) to the Gaelic Digital Service.
+The channel is financed from the BBC Scotland budget and by MG Alba, which itself is financed by the Scottish Government and the UK government.
+In 2011/12 the BBC spent £8 million on the channel, of which £5 million was used for programming.
+MG Alba spends the majority of its budget (£12.4 million in 2008/09) on the Gaelic Digital Service.

 BBC Alba continuity presentation and channel management is based in Stornoway, while the news services are based in Inverness.
 BBC Scotland's headquarters at Pacific Quay in Glasgow is used to transmit the programmes.

 The BBC have confirmed that BBC Alba HD will launch online and on various platforms between October 2021 and the end of 2022.